Entitlement to financial assistance

 • more than £23,250, you will not be eligible for our financial assistance.
 You will need to pay the full cost of any care you receive, usually direct to the provider of the care

 • between £14,250 and £23,250, as well as taking account of your income, you will need to make a contribution from your capital each week towards the cost of your care.
-This contribution is £1 for each £250 or part thereof
+This contribution is called tariff income and is £1 for each £250.
+Another £1 is taken off for any remaining amount that is not a complete £250

 Example 1